-Sclerotherapy Non-Surgical Spider Vein Treatment
+Sclerotherapy Non-Surgical Spider Vein and Varicose Treatment

 The Center for Laser Surgery is one of Washington’s leading centers for the non-surgical treatment of varicose veins and “spider” veins of the legs and provides the latest foam and ‘VeinLight’ guided techniques to assure treatment success.
 Our micro needle ‘almost painless’ injection methods are incredibly successful in the treatment of unsightly and unwanted veins.

 Sclerotherapy has been used for the past sixty years and involves the injection of small amounts of solutions (saline, sotradecol, iodine) into veins in an attempt to cause their closure.
 Very thin gauge needles are used and little discomfort is associated with the procedure.
 Depending on vessel color (pink, red or blue) and vessel size, varying response is noted, however in the correct hands most treated areas see full correction after one treatment.